 What counts as a mental health condition?

 Mental health conditions refer to a wide range of disorders that affect your mood, thinking and behaviour.
-These include depression, anxiety, stress, post-natal depression, ADHD, self-harm, eating disorders, addictions, bipolar disorder, and many more.
+These include depression, anxiety, stress, post-natal depression, self-harm, eating disorders, addictions, bipolar disorder, and many more.

 If you think you have an issue with your mental health, it’s important to have your condition diagnosed by a doctor.
 As well as a diagnosis leading to effective treatment, an accurate record of your condition, symptoms and treatment will help you find the right policy for various types of insurance.